 Connecting with construction teams is crucial

 Matteo stated that coordination and management of information lead to greater productivity.
 But how?
-Well, it all boils down to the visualisation capabilities and open access to project information offered with BIM.
-Access to full data, visuals and specifics are what all stakeholders crave for.
+Well, it all boils down to the visualization capabilities and open access to project information offered with BIM.
+Access to full data, visuals, and specifics is what all stakeholders crave.

 Manufacturers who supply BIM objects facilitate smooth operations and a timely process.
 And that added value is something your customers won't forget when it's time to move on to the next project.